cloudbook-project/cloudbook_docker/NBODY/README_NBODY.txt

 5) By default the port in host will be 11194 it must be open in our router.
 Use the same port in NAT for avoid misconfigurations.

+6) modify file client01.ovpn for the rest of agents.
+Send the 4 files to the rest of cloudbook agents (ca.crt, client01.crt, client01.key, client01.ovpn)

 FOR THE REST OF AGENTS:
 //////////////////////////////////